How Redesigning Your Home Can Complement Therapy In Helping You Feel Better

 Designing Could Be Amazing

-Last but not least, my client told me that she always had issues with the sense of letting go of people, even if she knew how toxic they could be.
-The interior designer assumed that it was likely because she did not grow up knowing what it’s like to be loved by her family, so she would cling to anyone who would show her affection.
+Last but not least, my client told me that she always had issues with letting go of people, even if she knew how toxic they could be.
+The professional assumed that it was likely because she did not grow up knowing what it’s like to be loved by her family, so she would cling to anyone who would show her affection.

 It was unfortunate to hear, but I likened the situation to her favorite topic: minimalism.
 “Whenever you talk to your customers, you tend to advise them and give tips to throw away as many possessions or furniture as possible or donate them to others.
 This way, you can have a less stressful life than others,” I said.